huggingface/hub-docs/docs/hub/datasets-image.md

 images/4.jpg,a cartoon ball with a smile on it's face
 ```

-Metadata file cannot be put in subdirectories of a directory containing the images.
+Metadata file cannot be put in subdirectories of a directory with the images.

 ## Image classification